 The Harambe System K Bundle is a compact solution for strength training when you don’t have enough space for a full blown home gym with traditional barbells and dumbbells.

-In recent years, the Harambe System has built something of a cult following among both serious weightlifters and more casual fitness fans.
-Part of this has been driven by the unique design and back story of the product.
+In recent years, the Harambe System has built a cult following among both serious weightlifters and more casual fitness fans.
+Part of this is due to the product’s unique design and back story.
 Harambe Systems used a professor of mathematics to craft a resistance band system that uses pulleys and levers instead of the more traditional hook system.

 Before You Buy